skmin-lab/unixmd/docs/source/keywords/bo/columbus.rst

-Columbus[ref] is one of famous free software for high-level ab initio quantum calculation.
+Columbus:cite:`Columbus` is one of famous free software for high-level ab initio quantum calculation.
 Similar with other software, it can do various types of fundamental quantum calculation.
 However, the major competitiveness of Columbus compare to other software is, it is mainly designed for calculate multi-reference calculations on electonic ground and excited states.
 This feature is indeed well suited for dynamics in UNI-xMD, it is implemented for various types of dynamics.
-In the current version of UNI-xMD, only CASSCF method is available. :cite:`Sakurai1,New1`
+In the current version of UNI-xMD, only CASSCF method is available.

 - CASSCF is complete active space self-consistent field method.
 It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.